-- Roundworms are 3 to 7 inches long and look like spaghetti.
+- Roundworms are three to seven inches long and look like spaghetti.
 If puppies or kittens are vomiting parasites, it is roundworms.
 If you have a lot of roundworms, they can be seen in the stool.
 Rounds are usually digested before they get through the intestinal tract.

 - Hookworms are tiny (½" long) and difficult to see without a microscope.
 They become a small cyst on the wall of the intestine, sitting in a protected scar tissue egg.
 They come out of the "scar tissue egg" when they detect pregnancy, milking, or removal of adults from the gut tube.

 - Both of these parasites can migrate through tissue, especially the liver.
 They get back to the intestine by migrating to the lungs where they are coughed up and swallowed.
 Once back in the intestine, they complete the life cycle and reproduce.

 - Parasites can play a role in the eight-week-old puppy cough.

 - Migrating stages are resistant to dewormer when outside of the intestinal tube.
 Once you get rid of the adults in the intestine, the larvae can pop out of the tissue and set up in the intestine you just cleared.